 What is The Purpose of Depreciation

-For Example, furniture are depreciated over a period of five years as it has useful life of five years during which it is useful for the business before it will become obsolete.
-So we record the following Entry where Depreciation Expense on Furniture is recorded to match the cost of furniture with revenues reported on Income Statement and then Contra Account (Accumulated Deprecation - Furniture) on balance sheet to be deducted from the cost of Furniture in order to allocate the cost of the furniture over its useful life of five years.
+it will become obsolete.
+So we record the following Entry where Depreciation Expense on Furniture is recorded to match the cost of furniture with revenues reported on Income Statement and then Contra Account (Accumulated Deprecation - Furniture) on balance sheet to be deducted from the cost of Furniture in order to allocate the cost of the furniture over its useful life

 Depreciation Expense - Furniture a/c XXX